ZaneB20/F/README.md

  The healer dealing negative -5 damage --- the reason i did this was becasue damage is just subtracted from the health and so - -5 is just +5 and so you will heal by 5 hp points

+ How to run- you should only need to do java CardBattleGame and it will run

+ This was meant for someone to play and have fun with